sauravchaulagain/rideapp/README.md

 - Open the app and explore the intuitive ride-sharing interface inspired by the Figma design.
 - Experience a visually appealing and user-friendly design that enhances the ride-sharing experience.

-## Working
-Users can register/login in the app (login function implemented using Firebase).
-The application fetches data from local storage using APIs and presents it to the user.
-Users can also hire a gardener from the application, with details stored in the database.

 ## Software & Tools Used
 - Flutter SDK